sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

 ms.custom: template-quickstart
 ---

-# Monitor data consent requests with Microsoft 365 Admin Center and PowerShell

 An Office 365 administrator has the ability to approve or deny consent requests.
 This can be done using the Microsoft 365 Admin Center or you can also achieve this in a more programmatic way using PowerShell.

 ## Approve Office 365 consent requests via M365 Admin Center